beejjorgensen/bgc/src/bgc_part_5200_man_math.md

 [[pagebreak]]
 ## `fpclassify()` {#man-fpclassify}

-Return the classification of a given floating point number
+Return the classification of a given floating point number.

 ### Synopsis {.unnumbered .unlisted}